Patient Instructions - Stereotactic Breast Biopsy

 During your Procedure

-- You will rest face-down on a specially designed X-ray tray.
+- You will rest face-down on a specially designed X-ray table.

 - Your breast will be positioned through an opening in the table so it can be compressed and X-rayed during the procedure.